Preventing Account Fraud

 There are several ways you can check to see if your identity is stolen and ways to put personal safeguards in place, including:

-- Check your accounts and bank statements each month to ensure there are no mysterious charges.
+- Check your accounts and bank statements monthly to ensure no mysterious charges.

 - Check your credit report at least once a year for transactions and accounts you don't recognize.

-- Be sure to shred any information that contains information about your personal account numbers, social security numbers, credit card numbers or other personal information.
+- Be sure to shred any information about your personal account numbers, social security numbers, credit card numbers or other personal information.

-- Consider adding credit monitoring service or freezing your credit.
+- Consider adding a credit monitoring service or freezing your credit.
 Plenty of credit cards have monitoring for free, but paying for a reputable monitoring service is a great way to keep watch.
-You can even freeze your credit for 90 days at a time if you find out you have been a part of a large breech.
+You can even freeze your credit for 90 days if you find out you have been a part of a large breach.

 What should I do if my identity is stolen?

-Notify all your banks and financial companies as soon as you realize your identity has been stolen or an account is at risk.
-If you bank with Bank of Oklahoma please notify us immediately.
+Notify all your banks and financial companies when you realize your identity has been stolen or an account is at risk.
+If you bank with Bank of Oklahoma, please notify us immediately.
 We'll work with you to help correct any unauthorized transactions in your Bank of Oklahoma accounts, fix any incorrect information we've sent to the credit reporting agencies and help protect you from any future identity theft or account fraud.